Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 How is code rendered?

-How you render code is also a key difference between the two.
-For ReactJS, you can render code from the DOM, while with React Native, you can use APIs in mobile applications.
+How the code is rendered is also a key difference.
+For ReactJS, you can render code from the DOM, while with React Native, you use APIs in mobile applications.
 Styling approaches are also different.
-For instance, you can pair CSS with ReactJS, stylesheets with React Native.
+For instance, you can pair CSS with ReactJS and stylesheets with React Native.

 Disadvantages of ReactJS

 ReactJS is rapidly evolving and to many, this can also be a drawback.
 For rookie developers, or programmers seeking to enhance skills, a higher speed in a development setting may not be beneficial.
 It means being flexible to adapt to rapid changes.

 External libraries permit developers to expand on what they can and can't use, but ReactJS requires modules external in order to complete an application.
 The native libraries of ReactJS by themselves won’t do the job as they mostly focus on UI.
 Furthermore, you will have to understand the external libraries thoroughly, which can be an added burden, and these libraries may also become deprecated, which requires further learning.